-Property along Mauermann Road should maintain the Light Industrial land use designation and related permitted zoning districts.
-Property north of Mauermann Road may be suitable for limited commercial uses, on a small scale, where accessible from Mauermann Road.
+Property south of Mauermann Road should maintain the Light Industrial land use designation and related permitted zoning districts.
+Property north of Mauermann Road may be suitable for agricultural or limited commercial uses, on a small scale, where accessible from Mauermann Road.